 Victor succeeds in his work of animating the creature as it eventually comes to life.
 The creature looks up to Victor for guidance as a father and a creator, but Victor himself detest and look down on a creature with disdain because of its physical hideousness.
 Quoting pg.
 79 ‘’all men hate the wretched; how then must I be hated, who am miserable beyond all living things!
 Yet you, my creator, detest and spurn me, thy creature, to whom thou art bound by ties only dissoluble by the annihilation of one of us.’’
 Victor fails to take responsibility for his creation.
 As the master and a creator, he was to give guidance and protection to his creature, instead he gives it hate and rejection; leaving the creature with no choice but to live in isolation.

 The creature, rejected with despite by its creator; lives in isolation, endures hard weathers and learns of family, love, pain and companionship; it then yearns of having a companion with whom it can converse and share the company with, but, because of its outward form people reacts with disdain and begins to harm it whenever they behold a sight of it.
 Quoting pg.
 113 ‘’who can describe their horror and consternation of beholding me?
 Agatha fainted; and Safie, unable to attend to her friend, rushed out of the cottage.
-Felix darted forward, and with supernatural force, tore me from his father to whose knees I clung: in a transport of fury, he dashed me to the ground, and struck me violently with a stick.’’
-People hate the creature and whenever they see it they try to harm it.
+Felix darted forward, and with supernatural force, tore me from his father to whose knees I clung in a transport of fury, he dashed me to the ground, and struck me violently with a stick.’’
+People hate the creature and whenever they see it, they try to harm it.

 When the creature realizes that it is detested and shunned by all of mankind because of its outward form, it reasons and pleads with its creator Victor Frankenstein to animate another being like itself but female in gender.
 Quoting pg.
 120 ‘’I’m alone and miserable; man will not associate with me; but one as deformed and horrible as myself will not deny herself to me.
-My companion must be of the same species, and have the same defects.
+My companion must be of the same species and have the same defects.
 This being you must create.’’
 Victor Frankenstein agrees to the creature’s request but as soon as he begins animating the female creature he realizes the darker side of his work, he fears this would mean the spread of the race of monsters upon earth, then he destroys the half-finished make of a creature; the creature is frustrated at Victor’s doing, it vows to kill everybody Victor ever loved, it dedicates itself on making Victor miserable and lonely as it is, therefore it is Victor who turns a creature into a monster and a fiend people misinterpret it for.